divviup/public-docs/docs/glossary.md

 - Time-interval: Reports are grouped into batches based on the timestamp of the report.
-- Fixed-size: Reports are grouped into arbitrary batches by the leader.
+- Fixed-size: Reports are grouped into batches of fixed size by the leader.

 ### Report

 A client-submitted measurement.
-Each report is composed of two encrypted report
-shares: one for the leader, and one for the helper.
+Each report is composed of two report shares: one for the leader, and one for the helper.

+Each report share contains the following data:

+- An encrypted shard of the original measurement.
+- A public share, containing additional data required for validation.
+Not all measurement types require a public share.
+- A randomly generated report identifier.
+- The time at which the report was generated.

 ### Subscriber